 Harmonized classification code of the goods.

 Description of goods

 Concise description of the goods in local language, including gross/net weight and number/type of packaging.

 Value of goods

-Agree on Incoterms with your business partners, as they define who is responsible for the customs clearance and associated costs
+Agreed delivery terms with your business partners, as they define next to the organisation of transportation, who is responsible for organizing customs clearance and associated costs.

 UK import procedure: Full declaration or Customs Freight Simplified Procedure (CFSP)

 Full UK import declarations will be required from 1st January 2022.
 For this procedure, the UK Entry Number (ENO) must be available prior to the EU departure.
 An exception is granted when the UK importer has its own CFSP authorization.*

 *Based on the UK governemen'ts Border Operation Model (BOM)

 Goods complying with preferential origin based on Trade and Cooperation Agreement between the EU and the UK